 We construct three possible scenarios for the future relationship between media and politics in Iran according to the findings of the discourse/worldview layer.
 Through the discourse scenarios, we are capable of understanding the general and fundamental differences of various alternative scenarios in the long-term future.
 Moreover, we believe that discourse-based scenarios are relatively general and macro-level scenarios by which different audiences and interest groups can grasp the future’s conditions of media and politics in Iran and conduct their policy plans through this understanding.
 While litany scenarios are more useful for managers and social cause scenarios are more beneficial for policy makers, discourse scenarios are constructed in a more academic manner and they are beneficial for grasping the long-term futures’ alternatives.

-Possible scenarios for the future of media and politics in Iran
+Table 4 illustrates the nutshell of three possible scenarios for the future of media and politics in Iran:

 The first scenario, “media struggle,” is the scenario which shows the continuous struggle between the traditionalist discourse and the modernist discourse.
 In this scenario, Iran’s state regime remains semi-totalitarian and it continues to dominate, control, and suppress the media sphere.
 While some private and commercial press and media continue to work and publish in the media struggle scenario, the state regime stays as the main actor which regulates and control independent media and supervises their content production to be in line with the regime’s ideological and political purposes.
 The role of civil society as an actor in the relationship between media and politics in Iran remains fragile and insignificant, and it will not be able to make any considerable change in the media sphere.
 This scenario illustrates the limited and small changes and innovations in the telecommunication technological aspects in Iran.
 In other words, whether a revolutionary technological breakthrough emerges or not, the state regime will not allow new participatory media technologies to be imported and used in Iran with the help of suppressive policies and legislation.